Blockstream/satellite/doc/docker.md

     blockstream/satellite
 ```

-Note the `blocksat-cfg` named volume is meant to provide persistent storage for the configurations created by `blocksat-cli`.
+Note the `blocksat-cfg` named volume provides persistent storage for the configurations created by the GUI or CLI applications (`blocksat-gui` or `blocksat-cli`).

 ## USB Receiver

-First of all, there is an important limitation to running a Linux USB receiver inside a container.
-The USB receiver's drivers must be installed on the Docker host, not on the Docker container.
+First of all, there is an essential limitation to running a Linux USB receiver inside a container.
+The USB receiver's drivers must be installed on the Docker host, not the container.
 Hence, the referred `blockstream/satellite` image does not contain the drivers.
 Instead, you will need to install the drivers on your Docker host.
 Please refer to the driver installation instructions on the [USB receiver guide](tbs.md#tbs-drivers).

 Next, after installing the drivers and connecting the USB receiver to your host, you can start the container.
-Just note that you will need to share the DVB network interface (visible on the Docker host) with the container.
+Just note you need to share the DVB network interface (visible on the Docker host) with the container.
 To do so, check the DVB interface at `/dev/dvb/` (typically named `adapter0`) and assign it to the container using option `--device` as follows:

 ```
 docker run --rm -it \